ldraney/linear-graph-project/README.md

 ## Setting Up the Development Environment

+Run `pre-commit install` to install pre-commit into your git hooks. pre-commit will now run on every commit.
+Every time you clone a project using pre-commit running pre-commit install should always be the first thing you do.
+Linting is also done via actions each time you remote commit.

 Pyenv allows you to easily switch between multiple versions of Python, and Poetry is a tool for dependency management and packaging in Python.

 me: so it should end up being pyenv -> pip install poetry -> poetry install and run